-That’s Herakleitos.
-Around 500 years before Christ.
+So said Herakleitos.
 You usually see his name in its Romanized form — Heraclitus.
 But he was Greek, not Roman.
 And I like the spikiness of the K and the more complex vowel.
 I don’t know, it just suits my conception of him.

-Herakleitos the Ephesian: foremost of the pre-Socratic philosophers, whose book was lost to posterity, but whose voice somehow survived.
+Herakleitos the Ephesian, who lived around 500 years before Christ: foremost of the pre-Socratic philosophers, whose book was lost to posterity, but whose voice somehow survived.
 His work was accessible at least until the time of Plutarch, but now it is only known through fragments quoted by other authors.

 Maybe that’s why I like him: because all we have of him consists of quotations, many of which have an intriguing counterintuitive quality, like a kind of pre-Socratic Marshall McLuhan.
 McLuhan’s method of provocation — he described his own writing as ‘probe, not package’ — describes the fragments we have left of Herakleitos rather well.
 He was known, among other things, the as ‘The Riddler’, and ‘the Obscure’, so it appears a counterintuitive quality was always considered inherent to his thought.

 This is the man who told us that ‘You can’t step twice into the same river.’